 Student support services at PCC are being evaluated as part of cyclic program review.
 The basis for these reviews is outcomes assessment, and they document improvements to support services made as a result of evaluation.
-Pasadena City College meets Standard IIB.4.

 The defined cycle for program review for Student Affairs is four years.
 This is a substantial amount of time in between documenting assessment activities.
 Also if staff members are struggling with assessment, this long gap in receiving feedback could lead to poor assessment practices being applied for years at a time.
 Therefore, Student Affairs staff need to develop a mechanism to document outcomes assessment annually.
 This process should include regular feedback for those conducting assessment.